cardinalcss/cardinalcss/README.md

 - [normalize.css](https://github.com/necolas/normalize.css)
 - Sensible global styles, variables, and useful mixins
 - A flexible grid system and encapsulated styles for common UI objects (buttons, forms, tables, etc.)
-- A collections of utility classes optimized for great gzip compression
+- A collection of utility classes optimized for great gzip compression
 - The entire framework, minified and gzipped, clocks in at a mere **11.13kB**

 # Dependencies